At this time, there is limited information on Wildology and its origins. However, it is known that it is owned by Midco Distributing LLC.

-Wildologys dog food range consists of seven dry dog food recipes.
-However, all of these recipes are not designed for the average adult dog and some fill important niches.
+Wildologys has a moderate dog food range that consists of nine unique dry dog food recipes.
+However, all of these recipes are not designed for the average adult dog, and some fill important niches.

 Dogs are omnivores and so can excel on a diet with a significant proportion of carbohydrates.
 However, dogs do best when their diet is focused around meat and fish ingredients and the protein and fat that they can provide.

-The nutrition provided by Wildology’s single cat food recipe is average and consists of an average proportion of protein and fat.
+The nutrition provided by Wildology’s single cat food recipe is average to above-average and consists of a satisfactory proportion of protein and fat.

-Most dry cat food recipes offer average nutrition.
-This is as cats are obligate carnivores and do not require plant-based material in their diet.
+Consuming a diet high in animal-based protein and fat is critical for cats as they are obligate carnivores and do not require plant-based material in their diet.

 High-Quality Meat & Fish Ingredients

 - Chicken Meal

 Wildology uses a modest range of high-quality meat and fish ingredients in its recipes, some of which you can see above.

 This range of high-quality meat ingredients includes most of the staples of the industry, such as Chicken, Turkey, Beef, and Salmon.

 These ingredients can provide high-quality animal-based protein and fat and are relatively cost-effective in comparison to other ingredients which is why they are so popular among pet food manufacturers.